-(2) The military will be led by the Minister of Defense, along with a corps of generals appointed by the Minister and approved by the Assembly.
-The Minister and general corps may establish further hierarchy, create programs, and appoint deputies as they see necessary.
+(2) The military will be led by the Prime Minister, along with a corps of generals appointed by the Prime Minister and approved by the Assembly.
+The Prime Minister and general corps may establish further hierarchy, create programs, and appoint deputies as they see necessary.

 (3) The military will have the support of the Coalition in conducting operations to protect innocent regions from attack and oppression and promote legitimate, native democratic institutions across the world.
-The military may not colonize or annex any region without the express permission of the Cabinet and the Assembly, by majority vote of both chambers.
+The military may not colonize or annex any region without the express permission of the Prime Minister and a majority vote of the Assembly.
 Nor may the military attack, subjugate, purge, destroy, or vandalize any regions, excepting those regions which espouse hateful ideologies and those regions against which the Coalition has declared an official state of war.

-(4) The Minister of Defense will coordinate with the Minister of Foreign Affairs, to ensure that no military activities harm the government’s diplomatic affairs or public relations.
+(4) The Prime Minister will ensure that no military activities harm the government’s diplomatic affairs or public relations.

 Establishing a method to hold government officials to account.